Shop with confidence, no matter what type of blade you're looking for.

 We've found that it’s best to start simple.
 Ask yourself: What do I need the knife for?
 From there, you can determine the size you need and what material you’d like it to be made from.

-Whether you’re a knife novice or you’re just interested in learning a little more about knife characteristics, we’ve made knife shopping simple (or as simple as it can be) by providing you with all of the important questions to ask when you’re in the market for a new knife.
+Whether you’re a knife novice or you’re just interested in learning a little more about knife characteristics, we’ve made knife shopping simple (or as simple as it can be) by providing you with all of the important questions to ask while you’re in the market for a new knife.

-Professional chefs use a wide variety of knives in the kitchen, from cleavers for breaking down cuts of meat to Paring Knives for coring fruit.
-While most home chefs will not need quite as many knives as a professional, it's wise to have a few different shapes to choose from.
+Professional chefs use a wide variety of knives in the kitchen, from cleavers for breaking down cuts of meat to bird's beak knives for coring fruit.
+While most home chefs will not need quite as many options as a professional, it's wise to have a few different shapes to choose from.

 When in doubt, you can always go for a set, which will give you a few different options.

 Knife size may just be the most personal part of knife shopping.
 Figuring out what size you need really comes down to that initial question—what is this knife for?
-Some knives serve a specific function like Bread Knives, so you already know exactly what it’s for and when to use it.
+Some knives serve a specific function (like a bread knife), so you already know exactly what it’s for and when to use it.

-When looking for a knife, chances are Stainless Steel will suit your purposes well.
-Since Stainless Steel is an alloy, or a mixture of metals, its quality can vary.
-Knives advertised as “high carbon” indicate the strength of the blade and that the knife will remain sharp, however they often require more maintenance and need to be buffed to remain in good condition.
+When looking for a knife, chances are stainless steel will suit your purposes well.
+Since stainless steel is an alloy, or a mixture of metals, its quality can vary.
+Knives advertised as “high carbon” indicate the strength of the blade and that the knife will remain sharp, but they often require more maintenance and need to be buffed to remain in good condition.

 Rockwell hardness is a way to rate the strength of different metals.
 It refers to how resistant a metal is to damage from another metal.
 Knife manufacturers use the Rockwell C Scale (RC) to determine the hardness of their blades.
 The higher the number, the harder the metal.
 A softer knife will be around RC45, while harder blades are around RC60.
 Some Carbon Steel blades are as high as RC65.